 There was no significant response of the lamb to alfalfa hay quality (feed intake, weight gain or feed efficiency).
 Lambs increased feed intake when fed individually compared to pair feeding.
 The result was increased weight gain and feed efficiency of individually fed lambs.
 This was particularly evident during period two.
 There was a significant (P < .05) increase of feed intake associated with advancing maturity of forage during the individual pen feeding period.

 Feed intake was higher during the second paired pen feeding period relative to the first paired pen feeding, but lower than the single pen feeding.
 Lambs consumed the rain damaged hay as well as or better than the control hay when fed individually.
 The also gained faster with the greater feed intake.
 These results show that sheep will utilize rain leached hay efficiently if it is not heat damaged.
 The complication of heat damage needs additional study.

 KayKay, John M., "The Effect of Rain Leaching on Field Dried Alfalfa Hay Yield and Lamb Production from the Hay" (1982).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4184.